 IMPLEMENTATION: The General and Insurance Funds provide for the payment of the insurance purchased on the open market.
-Since the hiring of a Risk Manager in 1998, the Insurance Fund was restructured to include a mix of self-and purchased-insurance.
+The Insurance Fund was restructured to include a mix of self- and purchased-insurance in 1998.
 This was a major change from the Authority's previous self-insurance position.
-In 2014 and 2015, \$0.9 million and \$1.5 million was transferred, respectively, from the General Fund for the payment of ordinary and routine losses in the form of personal injury and property damage claims.
-For 2016, a transfer of \$500,000 is projected to cover claims outlay and insurance premiums for catastrophic or extraordinary losses.
-For 2017, 2018, and 2019, about \$2.4 million is budgeted each year for claims outlay and insurance premiums for catastrophic and extraordinary losses.
+In 2016 and 2017, \$0.5 million and \$2.4 million was transferred, respectively, from the General Fund for the payment of ordinary and routine losses in the form of personal injury and property damage claims.
+For 2018, a transfer of \$2.3 million is budgeted to cover claims outlay and insurance premiums for catastrophic or extraordinary losses.
+For 2019 through 2021, \$2.2 million is planned each year for claims outlay and insurance premiums for catastrophic and extraordinary losses.